shrirangdixit/house_price_prediction/README.md

 # house_price_prediction

-This problem statment is taken from[Kaggle competion](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+This problem statment is taken from [Kaggle competion](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 There are 79 independent variables to predict the "Sale price".
 I have used Randomforest regressor one of ensemble Technique to predict house price.

 This repository contain
 * data_descripation.txt           == discripion of the all vaiables